-Note: Only those who have taken RTC 1 and RTC 2 and who have completed 88 units, will earn credit for RTC 3 courses.
+Note: Only those who have taken RTC 1 and RTC 2 and who have completed 88 units will earn credit for RTC 3 courses.
 If you have not met those requirements, you will not earn Core-RTC 3 credit for the course.
 There are no exceptions and no waivers to this requirement.
+During the Academic Year only students with Senior Standing: 132 units may take this course.